telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 The Visual Studio Report Designer features also `Properties Explorer`, `Report Explorer`, `Group Explorer`, and `Data Explorer`.
 The first one is displayed by default in the Visual Studio.
 The other three can be opened from the Telerik Menu.

 > If you are using **Visual Studio 2022**, ensure that the `Platform target` of your `Report Library` project is not set to `x86`, or you won't be able to preview your reports.
 This is because **Visual Studio 2022** is a 64-bit application and, by design, `.NET` does not allow mixing 32-bit and 64-bit assemblies in the same process.

-## Opening Reports in the Designer

-Double-click on the report type in the [Visual Studio Solution Explorer](https://learn.microsoft.com/en-us/visualstudio/ide/use-solution-explorer?view=vs-2022) to invoke the Visual Studio Report Designer and open the corresponding report for editing.

 ## Working with Code